Martina Hinojosa ('13) in the Wittemyer Courtroom for the 2013 Rothgerber Moot Court competition.

 Students compete in moot court competitions to develop skills in appellate brief writing and oral argument, and gain valuable trial practice experience.
 The Dean's Fund and endowments provide financial assistance to support student participation in these competitions.
 Colorado Law teams have consistently been extremely competitive in their competitions.
 Students may earn academic credit for their participation.
 Selection of teams varies by competition and from year to year, depending on student interest.
 The competition program is managed by a select group of students comprising the Barristers' Council.
 Barristers' selects competitions, provides opportunities for various specialty legal interests and gives interested 3Ls leadership opportunities.
 The Barristers' masthead is attached here.

-Dean Phil Weiser has appointed Professor Mimi Wesson Faculty Supervisor of the mock trial program.
-Professor Wesson ordinarily requires students seeking credit for participation in mock trial competitions to prepare for competition by completing law school courses in Evidence (three hours) and Trial Advocacy (two hours).
+Students seeking credit for participation in external mock trial competitions are required to prepare for such competition by completing law school courses in Evidence (three hours) and Trial Advocacy (two hours).
 Completion of Intersession Trial Advocacy satisfies the second requirement, as does completion of any other law school course called Trial Advocacy.
 Completion of the five-hour course Evidence and Trial Practice satisfies both requirements.

 Colorado Law Internal Competitions

-- Colorado Cup.
-First year intramural competition where aspiring litigators and anyone who thinks they might be can face off in a fun student run event.
+Colorado Cup isirst year intramural competition where aspiring litigators and anyone who thinks they might be can face off in a fun student run event.

 State and National Competitions